lalitpo/hr-power-analysis/README.md

     pip3 install psycopg2-binary
     ```

 2. Install [PostgreSQL](https://www.postgresql.org) on your machine for the database.
-You don't need an altogether a different UI to run queries because your IDE(IntelliJ, VsCode, etc.) will directly give you plugins to access them directly from the IDE.
+You don't need an altogether a different UI to run queries because your IDE(IntelliJ, VS Code, etc.) will directly give you plugins to access them directly from the IDE.
     However, in case, you want a separate UI for it, use [pgAdmin](https://www.pgadmin.org)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>